 In addition to tuition there are other fees for various services or activities during the course of the school year.
-These may include food service, intramural sports, performing arts participation, elective class fees (Advanced Placement classes), school picture packages, yearbooks, class functions, athletic events, music programs, plays, etc. Most of these services or activities are optional.
+These may include food service, intramural sports, performing arts participation, Advanced Placement class fees, school picture packages, yearbooks, class functions, athletic events, music programs, plays, etc. Most of these services or activities are optional.
 The school makes every effort to keep these expenses to a minimum.